Interpretable Almost Matching Exactly for Causal Inference: DYNAMIC ALMOST MATCHING EXACTLY (DAME)

-The procedure \GenerateNewActiveSets\ gives an efficient implementation of generation of new active sets in each iteration of \collapsingflame, and takes the currently processed sets $\Delta = \Delta_{(i-1)}$ and a newly processed set $s = s_{(i)}^*$ as input.
+The procedure \GenerateNewActiveSets\ gives an efficient implementation of generation of new active sets in each iteration of \collapsingflame, and takes the currently processed sets $\Delta = \Delta_{(\iter-1)}$ and a newly processed set $s = s_{(\iter)}^*$ as input.
 Let $|s| = k$.
 In this procedure, $\Delta^k \subseteq \Delta \cup \{s\}$ denotes the set of all processed covariate-sets in $\Delta$ of size $k$, and also includes $s$.
-Inclusion of $s$ in $\Delta^k$ may lead to generation of new active sets of size $k+1$ if all of its subsets of size $k$ (one less) have been already processed.
+Inclusion of $s$ in $\Delta^k$ may lead to generation of a new active set $r$ of size $k+1$ only if all of $r$'s subsets of size $k$ (one less) have been previously processed.
 The new active sets triggered by inclusion of $s$ in $\Delta^k$ would be supersets $r$ of $s$ of size $k+1$ if all subsets $s' \subset r$ of size $|s'| = k$ belong to $\Delta^k$.
-To generate such candidate superset $r$, we can append $s$ with all covariates appearing in some covariate-set in $\Delta$ except those in $s$.
+To generate such candidate supersets $r$, we can append $s$ with all covariates appearing in some covariate-set in $\Delta$ except those in $s$.
 However, this naive approach would iterate over many superfluous candidates for active sets.
 Instead, \GenerateNewActiveSets\ safely prunes some such candidates that cannot be valid active sets using {\bf support} of each covariate $e$ in $\Delta^k$, which is the number of sets in $\Delta^k$ containing $e$.
 Indeed, for any covariate that is not frequent enough in $\Delta^k$, the monotonicity property ensures that any covariate-set that contains that covariate cannot be active.
-The following proposition shows that this pruning step does not eliminate any valid active set (proof is in the supplement):
+The following proposition shows that this pruning step does not eliminate any valid active set (proof is in the appendix):

-\begin{proposition} If for a superset $r$ of a newly processed set $s$ where $|s| = k$ and $|r| = k+1$, all subsets $s'$ of $r$ of size $k$ have been processed (i.e. $r$ is eligible to be active after $s$ is processed), then $r$ is included in the set $Z$ returned by \GenerateNewActiveSets. \\ \end{proposition}
+\begin{proposition} If for a superset $r$ of a newly processed set $s$ where $|s| = k$ and $|r| = k+1$, all subsets $s'$ of $r$ of size $k$ have been processed (i.e. $r$ is eligible to be active after $s$ is processed), then $r$ is included in the set $Z$ returned by \GenerateNewActiveSets. \end{proposition}